MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ## Search for products in the Inventory Visibility app

-The *product search* feature lets users search for products and on-hand inventory information based on specific attributes such as size, color, and more.
+The *product search* feature lets users search for products and on-hand inventory information based on specific attributes, such as size and color.
 For details about how to set up this feature, see [Set up product search for Inventory Visibility](inventory-visibility-product-search.md).
 For details about how to use it in the Inventory Visibility app, see [Search for products using the Inventory Visibility app](inventory-visibility-product-search-app.md).